-5 Radiology Specialties That Go Beyond X-rays
+7 Radiology Specialties That Go Beyond X-Rays

 3. Nuclear medicine

 A continually growing specialty in the field of radiology is nuclear medicine, which involves administering radioactive drugs to patients for positron emission tomography (PET) scans.
 These low-level radiation doses work as a sort of “tracer” within a patient—the gamma rays emitted provide a detailed look at where blood is flowing and can identify problem areas like tumors that may not be detectable through other forms of diagnostic imaging.
 These scans are most often used to diagnose conditions in the brain or heart.
 The ability to perform many mathematical formulations is an important part of this specialty.

 4. MRI technology

 MRI techs operate magnetic resonance imaging (MRI) machines to create diagnostic images for healthcare professionals.
-Most of these professionals work in hospital settings, while others work in medical labs or outpatient care centers.
+Most of these professionals work in hospital settings, while some work in medical labs or outpatient care centers.
 The images they produce help to diagnose issues in the brain, musculoskeletal problems, sports injuries, spinal conditions and more.

 5. Bone densitometry